Venafi/VenafiPS/README.md

 VenafiPS is published to the PowerShell Gallery.
 The most recent version is listed in the badge 'powershell gallery' above and can be viewed by clicking on it.
 To install the module, you need to have PowerShell installed first.
 On Windows, PowerShell will already be installed.
 For [Linux](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7) or [macOS](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-7), you will need to install PowerShell Core; follow those links for guidance.
 Once PowerShell is installed, start a PowerShell prompt and execute `Install-Module -Name VenafiPS` which will install from the gallery.

+> :warning: If using an older operating system, eg. Windows Server 2016, and you receive errors downloading/installing nuget when attempting to install VenafiPS, your SSL/TLS version is most likely at the default and will not work.
+Execute the following before installing the module, `[System.Net.ServicePointManager]::SecurityProtocol = [System.Net.SecurityProtocolType]::Tls12`.

 ## Usage

 As the module supports both TPP and Venafi as a Service, you will note different names for the functions.
 Functions with `-Tpp` are for TPP only, `-Vaas` are for Venafi as a Service only, and `-Venafi` are for both.